KW-M/webrtc-relay/README.md

 1. To start the relay run the command: **`webrtc-relay -config-file "path/to/your/webrtc-relay-config.json"`**
    > **NOTE:** The python examples start the relay (run this command) as part of the example code.

 2. See the [examples/python](examples/python) for a simple python interface as well as example webrtc-relay-config.json files.

 3. Basic idea for sending messages to/from browsers through the webrtc data channel:
-   1. The relay will create two named pipe files in the "NamedPipeFolder" (specified in your webrtc-relay-config.json) named "from_webrtc_relay.pipe" and "to_webrtc_relay.pipe"
+   1. The relay will start a grpc server (as specified in your webrtc-relay-config.json)

-   2. Your program can open these pipe and read/write to them like normal files.
-      > **Warning** Opening named pipes for writing without an aready open reader will block your program and/or the relay, so make sure to let relay open and create all named pipes before opening both the "to" and "from" named pipe in your program.
+   2. Your program can call the methods on the grpc server to control the webrtc-relay and send/recive messages and events.

-   3. Each browser should connect to the relay peer id using peer JS.
+   3. Each browser should connect to the relay peer id using peer.JS.
       - To accept media streams, you should have on "Call" listener and answer any call with a null reply stream (browser to peer streams are not currently supported)
-        > **NOTE**: The browser side should be a pretty basic peerjs connection.
-No special api or messages exist for the browser to control the relay, all commands for the relay itself must come from your backend through metadata messages.
+        > **NOTE**: No special api or messages exist for the browser to control the relay, all commands for the relay itself must come from your backend through gRPC.
-   4. Your backend can send specially formatted messages with JSON metadata prepended to tell the relay where to send a message or to perform certain actions - like initiating a media call with a peer.
-   - See the python example for the currently supported commands / metadata
+   - See the webrtc-proto python example for the currently supported commands / metadata

 ## Use in a Go program

+This avoids the overhead of gRPC to get the lowest possible latency

 1. Add the program to your go.mod with **`go get github.com/kw-m/webrtc-relay`**